Nova Scotia - Cape Breton Island's Cabot Trail

 Activity: Cycling, optional hiking

 Meals/Snacks: Plenty of great snacks.
-Please see Day to Day Overview for meal inclusions.
+Please see Day to Day Overview for meal inclusions - there is one dinner and one lunch on your own.
 Alcohol not included.

 Maximum group size: 24